CTFEDs/UXSouthAfrica2015Workshop/workshop-structure-2.md

+Problems, Patterns, Principles, Solutions.

 ## Connections

-* To existing knowledge
-  * Make UX principles list
-* To learning goals
-  * Fix your specific stuff
+* Identify your specific **Problems** and **Patterns**.
-  * Principles to apply
+* Make your own list of Future Friendly UX **Principles**.
+* Start sketching out **Solutions**.

 ## Warm up

 * What was the first thing you worked on?
-* What are we doing now that will be outdted soon?
+* What are we doing now that will need updating soon?

 ## Arriving

 * **Turn and talk**: share your warm up answers.
+Write down other people's answers on sticky notes and take them back to your table.

 ## 1pm

 * **Table talk**: on big bits of paper, write down changes in the tech landscape in the past few years.
+  * e.g. quantity of devices, screen sizes, operating system and browser diversity, people using the web, quality of network connection, mobile-only users.
 * **Presentation**: Future Friendly User Experience.
   * About 15 minutes.
   * Guidelines will be up on the wall, to be revealed later.

+## Break

+* **Discussion**: What's the most important Future Friendly principle?

 ## 2pm

 * **Gallery Walk**: walk around the room and write on the posters.
   * Problems and patterns from the Table Talk.
   * Future Friendly principles from Presentation.
+* **Summarise**: make summaries of the posters for your table.
+One person at your table will present to the room: your table's favourite thing from each poster.

 ## Break